The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

 It was hoped that a model that was partially Lie closed would have similar enough properties to Lie algebras that the mis-estimation of $ \omega $ could be reduced.
 We tried to find a partial closure of the JC-MG model.
 Unfortunately, problems arose regarding ``stochasticity.''

-A zero column sum matrix must be stochastic in order to be classified as a rate matrix.
-A matrix is stochastic when its off diagonal entries are non-negative.
+We say a zero column sum matrix is stochastic when it is a rate matrix i.e. a matrix is stochastic when its off diagonal entries are non-negative.
 This is a requirement of rate matrices as it does not make sense to have a negative rate of one state changing to another.
-Sometimes given a matrix vector space, constraints must be put on the basis coefficients in order to achieve stochasticity.
-For example, for the set of matrices
+Sometimes given a matrix linear space, constraints must be put on the basis coefficients in order to achieve stochasticity.
+For example, for the linear space of matrices

 with a typical element $ a_{1}A_{1} + a_{2}A_{2}: a_{1},a_{2} \in \mathbb{R} $, we must place constraints on $ a_{1} $ and $ a_{2} $ in order for matrices in $ \mathcal{A} $ to be stochastic.
 One possible set of constraints is $ a_{1} \geq 0 $ and $ a_{1} \geq |a_{2}| $.
 Sometimes however, there are no constraints that will ensure non-trivial stochasticity, for example consider the set